danielpetri1/bbb-recording-exporter/README.md

 🔜 Conversion of annotated slides into PDF using Cairo<br  />

-🔜 Support of further interactive elements such as the chat, text and panzooms <br  />
+🔜 Support of further interactive elements such as the chat and text<br  />

 ## Usage